XeniaGabriela/pq_for_ca/README.md

 * **I**ntegrity: message authentication and signatures
 * **A**vailabilty: effective implementations on currently used devices allow systems to operate efficiently while integrating post-quantum secure cryptography

-## Mathematical Ways to meet evolving Technology Threats
+## Mathematical Ways to Meet Evolving Technology Threats

-Private keys will be computable with the knowledge of the related public keys of asymmetric cryptographic algorithms, whose security rely on the hardness of the integer factorization and the discrete logarithm problem, as soon as potent enough quantum computers are available.
+Private keys of a an asymmetric cryptosystem relying on the discrete logarithm or integer factorization will be computable in feasible time from the related public key, as soon as potent enough quantum computers are available.

 The security of post-quantum secure cryptographic algorithms relies on the hardness of chosen problems in the following mathematical areas: